-Top 20 Toledo Attractions, Spain
+Top 20 Attractions in Toledo

 Toledo is one of the most beautiful cities in Spain.
 The appearance of its historical center has remained virtually unchanged since the 15th century.
 Powerful city gates, walls of impregnable fortresses and labyrinths of narrow streets never cease to amaze the guests of Toledo.
 Since the 5th century, the city has been the capital of the Visigothic state.
 Until the 16th century, the residence of the Castilian kings was located here.